UNSCR 1325 in the EU member states

 National Action Plans in the EU

-Twenty-four countries in Europe have a National Action Plan (NAP), seventeen of which are EU Member States*.
+Twenty-five countries in Europe have a National Action Plan (NAP), eighteen of which are EU Member States*.
 Click on the implementation cycle number to download the corresponding NAP:

 |The Netherlands (NL)||3||2016||2019|

-*Bulgaria, Czech Republic, Cyprus, Greece, Hungary, Latvia, Luxembourg, Malta, Poland, Romania and Slovakia do not have a NAP (yet).
+*Bulgaria, Cyprus, Greece, Hungary, Latvia, Malta, Romania and Slovakia do not have a NAP (yet).

 EPLO monitoring and advocacy activities